John McAteer: Hamilton By-Election 1967

 He was Winnie Ewing's election agent in her successful by-election campaign in Hamilton in 1967.
 In her autobiography, Ewing says "...as I fought the seat I had many homes from homes, the main one being that of John and Kate McAteer..."
 She goes on to say: "... my agent, John McAteer, a descendant of an Irish rebel, was totally splendid in the job."
 Gordon Wilson: "Under the direction of John McAteer... there was a taut, well-organised campaign supported by thousands of supporters."

 George Leslie: "We had to take the good points from the Pollok campaign and make them better.
 The most important person in all of this was John McAteer, who was Winnie's election agent and, later, national organiser.
 There was a plan in Hamilton."
 The organisation on the ground was formidable.
 "Again, it was John McAteer."

 Hugh MacDonald: "John was the architect of the organisational and political strategy that shattered the Labour establishment with in its fortress of Hamilton.
 In terms of sheer professionalism it was the finest piece of organisation and deployment of forces that the National Party has witnessed."

 SNP National Organiser

 He served as National Organiser for the SNP from 1968 until his death in 1977.
 During this period, the SNP saw sustained growth, culminating in the return of 7 Westminster MPs in the 1974 General Election.
 Also notable during this time was Margo MacDonald's victory in the Govan by-election in 1973.

-The job of National Organiser entailed driving all over Scotland to visit local party branches and he clocked up a huge annual mileage.
+As National Organiser he drove across Scotland to visit local party branches and received significant annual mileage reimbursements.